cloudcomputingcurricula/Cloud-Computing-Curricula/Core/HowToContributeBasic.md

-# Contribution Guidelines (General)
+# General Contribution Guidelines
 ## An overview
 We welcome your contributions to our repository.
 You may contribute original work or links to publically available works you have found useful.

 To add a contribution, create a pull request on the GitHub repo [cloudcomputingCurriculum](https://github.com/cloudcomputingcurricula/Cloud-Computing-Curricula):
 Copy `Module.md` to a new file with a name describing your contribution and add it to the `Content` folder.